google/earthenterprise/docs/geedocs/5.3.2/sources/answer/fusionTutorial/createMapDB.rst.txt

          new Map subfolder appears under Projects in the asset navigation tree.

-      .. rubric:: To create a map project:
+      .. rubric:: To create a map project
-         :name: to-create-a-map-project

       #.
 In the Asset Manager, click |image5|.
 The Map Project Editor
          appears.